-CMS requires we report medical editing, but they do not designate which specific Nature of Payment category to report it in.
-Genentech is reporting medical editing support as a consulting fee, in-kind payments and services.
+Genentech is reporting medical editing support as research in-kind payments/services.
 The payment date reflected will be the last day of the quarter in which the service was performed.
-However, this will not necessarily be the date that the medical editing was completed.
+However, this will not necessarily be the date that the medical editing support was completed.

-No. Genentech must fully comply with the new Federal law so there is no ability for you to opt out of the Sunshine report if we make payments or provide meals or other transfers of value to you from August 1, 2013 through any later dates.
+No. Genentech must fully comply with the Federal law so there is no ability for you to opt out of the Sunshine report if we make payments or provide meals or other transfers of value to you.

-The Sunshine Act states that CMS will make reported payments available on a public website.
-The Sunshine Act does not require companies to publish payments on their own websites, and Genentech currently has no plans to do so.
+CMS disclose the reported payments on their public website (https://openpaymentsdata.cms.gov/).
+The Sunshine Act does not require companies to publish payments on their own websites.

-Meals provided to nurses and office staff will not be reportable and will not be attributed to physicians.
-However, some state marketing disclosure laws require disclosure of payments to a broader group of recipients, including non-physician prescribers, nurses and office staff.
-Often times, this spend is attributed to the physician or other prescriber in the office.
+Meals provided to nurses (e.g., RN) and office staff (non-Covered Recipients) will not be reportable for the Open Payments program and will not be attributed to other Covered Recipients.
+However, some state marketing disclosure laws require disclosure of payments to a broader group of recipients, including nurses and office staff.
 For states with these types of disclosure requirements, these payments will not be preempted by the Federal law, and thus will still be reportable to the state.

 Yes, if you are paid by a third-party vendor for work that is conducted on behalf of Genentech, then Genentech must report your fee and any other transfers of value you receive.